Navigating Dementia: A Guide for Compassionate Home Care

 Understanding the Dementia Journey

 The progression of dementia is often categorized into three stages: early (mild), middle (moderate), and late (severe).
 In the early stages, individuals may experience minor memory lapses but can still live independently.
 As the condition progresses into the middle stage, the need for daily support increases as communication becomes more difficult and behavioral changes may occur.
-In the late stage, 24-hour care is typically required.
+In the late stage, 24-hour care is typically required as physical abilities, including walking and swallowing, begin to decline.

 Communication Strategies: Connecting Beyond Words